Namibia debates German genocide deal | DW | 21.09.2021

 "I am calling on the consciences of SWAPO that they do not use their two-thirds majority to push through a deal that all parties are not satisfied with.
 Politics is about consensus and compromise," said Henny Seibeb, deputy head of the LPM.

+McHenry Venaani, leader of the Popular Democratic Movement, spoke at the protest in Windhoek on Tuesday

-If the motion to sign on to the joint agreement with Germany gets through the National Assembly, analysts say the main challenge for the Namibian government will be to convince Nama and Herero communities to accept the terms of the agreement.
+If the motion to sign the joint agreement with Germany gets through the National Assembly, analysts say the main challenge for the Namibian government will be to convince the Nama and Herero communities to accept the terms of the agreement.

 The delay in accepting Berlin's offer came as COVID-19 gripped Namibia and caused parliament to delay its decision.
-The pandemic also affected key politicians.
-Namibian president Hage Geingob isolated after contracting the virus, while lead negotiator Ngavirue died of COVID complications.
-Paramount Chief of the Hereros Vekuii Rukoro also succumbed to the virus.
+The pandemic also affected key politicians, including lead negotiator Ngavirue and President Geingob, who was forced to isolate after contracting the virus.
+The leader of the Herero community, Vekuii Rukoro, also succumbed to the virus.

-Namibian diplomat Zed Ngavirue, who negotiated with German counterpart Ruprecht Polenz, passed away in June
+Namibian diplomat Zedekia Ngavirue, who negotiated with German counterpart Ruprecht Polenz, died in June

 The German Empire was the colonial power in what was then called German South West Africa from 1884 to 1915.